NY Employee Accident Attorneys at HURT-911®

 - An employee injured on a construction site can almost always receive money from a personal injury claim (these claims are often worth over $1 million)

 - An employee injures a finger while operating a punch press because the foot pedal sticks or because a guard was removed.
-The employee may have a products liability case and may be able to sue the employer for removing the guard.
+The employee may have a product liability case and may be able to sue the employer for removing the guard.

 - An employee with a catastrophic injury such as an amputation.